AI4CH-UniUD/Genus-Compositicium/README.md

+<div align="center">

 # Genus-Compositicium
-This is a graph database of Latin nominal compounds.

----

-<div align="center">

-# A Framework for Indoor Positioning including Building Topology

 </div>

 ## Description

-This is the home page of the relational indoor positioning database project, developed within the Data Science and Automatic Verification Laboratory at the University of Udine, Italy.
+This is the home page of the graph datbase of Latin nominal compounds, developed at the University of Udine, Italy.

-The database aims to pose itself as an integrated and generalizable framework to store, manage and leverage fingeprint positioning data collected by multiple sensors within indoor premises.
+The database aims to report the data contained in some Excel files about nominal compounds of works of different Latin authors and to be a tool for investigating which types of compounds are used depending on the authors and the works they have composed, as we will see in a much more effective and efficient way compared to the use of traditional Excel files..

 <p align="center">
 <img src="https://github.com/AI4CH-UniUD/Genus-Compositicium/blob/main/ER_CompostiNominali.png" alt="Overall Entity-Relationship diagram" />